adriana-carmo/Proj_Retric/README.md

 After successful login, the user is presented with a list of all requests.
 ![List](./client/src/img/list_request_1.png)
 ========================
-List of all desire members
+All requests listed for members
 ![List-2](./client/src/img/list_request.png)
 ========================
 ###### Add Post Page